paragones/Android-coding-challenge/README.md

 - press the play button on Android Studio if ever

 <i>Note: since the app uses Openweathermap Api, in order to build the app, it needs to get an Api Key on
 https://openweathermap.org/appid.
-Afterwards, save it on gradle.properties or local.properties <i>
+Afterwards, save it on gradle.properties or local.properties </i>

 ### Code Design and Architectural Solution